left for delivery in time for Christmas

 CAUSES OF CONDENSATION IN MARQUEES

-The humidity level inside the tent is a major cause of condensation.
+The humidity level inside the tent is a major cause of condensation, particularly if you have a marquee or gazebo with sides.
 When the humidity level is high, moisture in the air is more likely to collect on surfaces.
 This can be caused by activities such as cooking, and also even activities as innocent as breathing, and sweating inside the tent.

 You are far more likely to encounter moisture issues in the tent if it is set up in humid circumstances.
 For many clients, the visitors inside the tent will be the main source of humidity.
 Great parties include dancing and loud talks, but there are drawbacks as well.
 Breathing and perspiration both contribute to the accumulation of moisture within the tent.
 Condensation will then form when the wet air comes into touch with the chilly walls.